Hiking the Nuʻuanu Trail on Oʻahu, Hawaiʻi

 This ʻŌhiʻa-Koa forest is the only part of the entire Nuʻuanu Trail that passes through a predominately native forest.

-The end of the Nuʻuanu Trail is the Pauoa Flats Trail.
-That said, one of the popular destinations to hike to on Tantalus is the Pauoa Flats Bench, located to the left, less than a half-mile away from this junction.
+That said, one of the most popular destinations to hike to on Tantalus is the Pauoa Flats Bench, located roughly 0.4 miles (0.6 km) away from this junction.

 Read My Separate Post: Tantalus Loop Trail